Viezas/nest-js-social-media/README.md

         - id, first_name, last_name, username, email, email_verified_at, password, phone, pfp_url, remember_token, created_at, updated_at

     Expected features related to a user:
+        - Posts
+            - A user can create a post
         - Likes
             - A user can like a post or a post comment
         - Followers